FAQ’s and contact me

 1) Who writes this blog?

 My name is Rachel Turiel.
 I am a mother, wife, freelance-writer, yogurt-maker, roadkill-eater, garden-grower, homestead-tender.
-I am managing editor of Edible Southwest Colorado, and regular contributor to NPR “Earth Notes,” and The Durango Herald.
+I am managing editor of Edible Southwest Colorado magazine, regular contributor to NPR “Earth Notes,” and columnist for The Durango Herald.
 My work has been published in Literary Mama, Mountain Gazette, Inside/Outside Southwest, Rhythm of the Home, Bugle Magazine, Traditional Bowhunter, Joy Magazine, The Durango Telegraph, and in the book “A New Plateau,” and more.
-I write a biweekly column on parenting in the Durango Herald.
-I also teach writing classes.
+I offer private editing and teach writing and homesteading classes.

 2) How do you pronounce Col?